JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpImage Classes.md

 # <a name="Save"></a>Save (CGpImage)

-Rotates and flips this image.
+Saves this image to a file.

 ```
 FUNCTION Save (BYVAL pwszFileName AS WSTRING PTR, BYVAL clsidEncoder AS GUID PTR, _